 Awareness of thoughts is a powerful meditation method that can bring clarity, tranquility, and insight to the mind.

-It can be difficult at first to distinguish between thoughts and emotions.
-Thoughts are discrete, having clear and precise boundaries.
-Each thought is separate and independent, with a full stop at the end.
-Between two thoughts there is a gap.
+It can be difficult at first to differentiate between thoughts and emotions.
+Thoughts are discrete, having clear and precise boundaries, whereas emotions are fluid and continuous.

-A full thought must correspond to a grammatically complete sentence.
-If you just notice phrases and incomplete ideas in your mind, these are parts of thoughts, but you have missed something essential – the structure, the grammar, the completeness.
+Thus, the way to be aware of a thought is to observe its full natural language structure.
+A complete thought has the form of a grammatically complete sentence.
+If your thoughts seem to consist of just phrases or scattered words, you may have missed something essential – the structure, the grammar, the completeness of thought.
 You are trying to think too fast, interrupting and skipping through your thoughts rather than letting them finish.

 All languages have grammars, which suggests that grammar corresponds to something inherent not only in language, but in thought itself.
-The role of grammar in this method is not to prescribe a “proper” form of thought, or to make any sort of philosophical argument regarding language and thought, but only to aid in the completeness of thought.
+The role of grammar is not to prescribe a “proper” form of thought, but to describe completeness of thought.
 You can use incorrect grammar or any slang you like, as long as the complete thought is observed.

-Sit silently and think deliberately in discrete, grammatically complete sentences.
-Don’t be hasty, don’t tumble over the thoughts, don’t interrupt yourself before one thought has unfolded completely, even if you have already guessed the meaning and purpose behind it.
+Once you understand this underlying mechanism of thought, it is time to implement the method.
+Sit silently and observe the full, grammatically complete structure of your thoughts.
+Don’t be hasty, don’t tumble over the thoughts, don’t interrupt a thought before it has completed, even if you have already guessed the meaning and purpose behind it.

 Be unconditionally aware of whatever thought is occurring to you, whether simple or complex.
 The particular content of the thought doesn’t matter.
 The entire thinking process has to become conscious, through awareness of every thought small and large, not just certain types of thoughts, or just important thoughts.
 Let no thought remain hidden in the shadows, however inconsequential or uncomfortable.